LukaJCB/PathHub/ARCHITECTURE.md

 ### Storage Service

-This service stores encrypted binary blobs along with an userId marked as the owner, a key for authenticating reads and a nonce.
+This service stores encrypted binary blobs along with an userId marked as the owner and a nonce.
+It uses a model of immutable data with mutable pointers.
-Every blob is indexed by a randomly generated 128 bit value.
+Every pointer is a 128 bit random value that is stored inside a PostgresDB table.
-The api allows to create or update a blob using a PUT endoint and allows retrieving via a GET endpoint.
-Updating a blob is only possible if the userId in the JWT passed in the request matches the owner of the blob.
-The GET endpoint requires passing the key, otherwise the service will return a 404 as if the blob blob didn't exist.
+The table marks the owner and can thus restrict access to only those users who the owner explictly allows.
+The owner is also the only one who can update the pointer to point to a new blob.
+All blobs are referenced by a 256 bit hash of the blob, this allows for idempotency.
+The service has transactional semantics for any amount of data that is passed to it within a single call.
+This is achieved by first storing all the blobs in the object storage and only once everything is stored, it will update the Postgres table to point the pointers to the new values.

 ### Message Broker Service